 If anyone sees any of us not living up to these commitments, please let us know so that we may prayerfully consider the concern, as we seek to be faithful servants of God.

-A statement and appeal from the EMM Christian/Muslim Relations Team
+A statement and appeal from EMM’s Christian-Muslim Relations Team (CMRT)

 Both these faces are present in the Qur’an as well as the Muslim traditions.
 Some Muslims are especially formed by the “sword” verses of their scriptures; others are formed by the “suffering for righteousness” verses.
 These different interpretations are not strange to Christians who also meet a God of vengeance and a God of forgiveness in the Bible.
 However, the reign of God in the biblical Messianic vision is the restoration of peace centered in redemptive love.